fence-io/website/content/articles/networking/linux-network-namespace/index.md

     link/ether b2:2d:19:e8:a0:28 brd ff:ff:ff:ff:ff:ff link-netns app1
 ```

-The output shows that the `clink1` device has been removed from the network device list.
+The output shows that the `clink1` interface has been removed from the network device list within the root network namespace.

 Now, check the network device list in `app1` namespace.